pal-ayaya/palia-leaks/index.md

 ## Greetings from Elderwood!

 Elderwood, or AZ2, is mostly presentable in 0.189.
-There's still some placeholder assets and greybox blockouts, but the map now looks about 90% complete.
+There's still some placeholder assets and greybox blockouts, but the map looks about 90% complete now.

 [![Elderwood 1!](./files/189/thumbs/elderwood-1.png)](./files/189/elderwood-1.png)